kkaempf/vmstar/aaareadme.txt

       $ vmstx -cfv alphal_abs.tar [alphal].exe        !
 Absolute.
       Oct 28 23:04:13 2010    77312 /ALPHAL/VMSTAR.EXE

    Using absolute paths in a "tar" archive is generally unwise, because some "tar" implementations (including VMSTAR) can not easily extract a file with an absolute path to anywhere other than where that absolute path specifies.

+   When extracting files from an archive, VMSTAR will base a relative path name (without a leading slash), at the current default device and directory.
+Absolute paths (those with a leading slash) are extracted into the MFD ("[000000]") of the current default device.
+For example:

+      v4_0/aaareadme.txt  -> [.v4_0]aaareadme.txt
+      /v4_0/aaareadme.txt -> [v4_0]aaareadme.txt

+   As when creating an archive, a rooted logical name can be used to deceive VMSTAR into extracting into some other directory when it thinks that it's extracting into the MFD ("[000000]").

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -